rafaelsandroni/author-profiling-models/README.md

 to organize, define and explore various authorial characterization tasks from the textual corpus considered, covering three languages (i.e, Portuguese, English and Spanish) and five textual domains (ie, social networks, questionnaires, SMS etc).
-Six models based on neural networks and word embeddings were proposed, performance of theses models are compared with baseline systems.
+Six models based on neural networks and word embeddings were proposed, performance of models are compared with baseline systems.

 # Implementation models